Cadiac/adventofcode/README.md

 # 🎄🎄🎄 Advent of Code 2020 🎄🎄🎄

 Solutions to [Advent of Code 2020](https://adventofcode.com/) implemented in [Rust](https://www.rust-lang.org).
 My goal is to learn more rust again this year.
+Previous and future years can be found from their respective branches.

 ## Installing